Degree Works Frequently Asked Questions

 Ask your advisor for assistance.
 The first step is to clarify what information you believe is wrong.
 If none of these problems describe your situation, or if you need additional help identifying what's wrong, contact your advisor.
 If the advisor believes a technical error exists on the audit, email registrar@semo.edu.
 These are the most common problems and courses of action:

-If you have not officially changed your major, contact the appropriate advising center or academic department for instructions.
+If you have not officially changed your major, complete the online Declaration of Major workflow.
 If you have officially changed your major, the Degree Works audit will only display your active degree audit.
 If your change is effective for a future term, the change may not reflect until that term.
 Likewise, the advising center may still be updating your record.

-If you are concerned about a transfer course that should be applying in the audit, contact your advisor.
+If you are concerned about a transfer course that should be applied in the audit, contact your advisor.

-Degree Works uses a "best fit" approach for meeting requirements so classes may shift between requirements as you complete/enroll in additional classes.
+Degree Works uses a "best fit" algorithm for meeting requirements, so classes may shift between requirements as you complete/enroll in additional classes.
 If you have further questions, contact your advisor.

-If you have not officially declared your minor, contact the appropriate advising center or academic department for instructions.
-If you have officially declared your minor, the advising office may still be updating your records.
-Contact the appropriate advising center for the status of the change.
+If you have not officially declared your minor, complete the online Declaration of Minor workflow.
+If you have officially declared your minor, the Registrar’s office may still be updating your records.

 If you have not officially declared your concentration, contact your current department office for instructions.
 If you have already officially declared your concentration, your department may still be updating your records.
 Contact your department for the status of the change.

 Not necessarily.
-This can be a timing issue such as posting of grades for the current term.
+This can be a timing issue, such as the posting of grades for the current term.
 If you have followed through on any requirements you were told to complete, you should still be on track for graduation.
-You should be contacted by the Registrar’s Office of any deficiencies.
+You should be contacted by the Registrar’s Office about any deficiencies.
 Contact your advisor for assistance in clearing up the problem areas as soon as possible.

 You should review your audit: